Facilitation Skills for High-Impact Outcomes *IN PERSON*

-Facilitation Skills Training teaches participants how to facilitate goal-oriented meetings and discussions through planning, collaboration and consensus.
-The seminar teaches meeting management techniques (timekeeping, following an agreed-upon agenda, and keeping a clear record).
+Facilitation Skills teaches participants how to facilitate goal-oriented meetings and discussions through planning, collaboration, and consensus.
+The course teaches meeting management techniques (timekeeping, following an agreed-upon agenda, and keeping a clear record).
 It also teaches participants how to lead group discussions by using effective listening skills and paraphrasing, guiding the conversation, and balancing group participation.
-The highly interactive seminar is limited to twelve participants to maximize learning and classroom participation.
+The highly interactive course is limited to twelve participants to maximize learning and classroom participation.

 Continuing Education Contact Hours: 14

-Lynn Morrissey has over 20 years' experience as a facilitator, consultant, and educator.
-She has taught academic courses in communications, organizational communications, and human resources, at the Faculty of Business Administration, Memorial University.
-She has received many awards for her contributions including the Deans Teaching Award, the Deans Service Award, the Deans Citizenship Award, the Presidents Award for Distinguished Teaching and most recently the Queen's Diamond Jubilee Medal (2012).
+Lynn Morrissey has over 25 years' of experience as a facilitator, consultant, and educator.
+She has taught academic courses in communications, organizational behaviour, and human resources at the Faculty of Business Administration, Memorial University, in St. John's, NL.
+She has received many awards for her contributions including the Dean's Teaching Award, the Dean's Service Award, the Dean's Citizenship Award, the President's Award for Distinguished Teaching, and the Queen's Diamond Jubilee Medal.